CFN-softbio/shapesim/README.md

 effects from qz even though |qz| is much smaller than |qx| or |qy| (ref [2]).

-This code has been used for the simulation for the following
-publications:
 ```
 [1] Angular Correlations:
 Lhermitte, J. R., Tian, C., Stein, A., Rahman, A., Zhang, Y., Wiegart,